 Everyone is Invited.

-Admitted freshmen are automatically eligible for assignment to an LLC that corresponds to their academic college, major, or program.
+Admitted first-year students are automatically eligible for assignment to an LLC that corresponds to their academic college, major, or program.

-If you are not placed in an LLC residence hall, or if even if you live off-campus, you can still take advantage of LLC staff, resources, and programming.
-LLC programs are open and available to all freshmen in majors affiliated with an LLC.
+If you live in a different residence hall, or if even if you live off-campus, you can still take advantage of LLC staff, resources, and programming.
+LLC programs are open and available to all first-year students in majors affiliated with an LLC.
 Learn more about Living and Learning Community housing assignments.

 Your Success Network